Kossay-Zemzem/Parc-Informatique-Backend/README.md

 * Add Docker support
 * Add API documentation

+> [!NOTE]
-> ℹ️ The application was designed to run locally on Windows.
+> The application was designed to run locally on Windows.
 The authentication and security module was deferred to a later phase due to time constraints.
 It will be integrated in a future release .